ibm-cloud-docs/cephaas/at-events.md

 | `software-defined-storage.instance.create` | An event is generated when you provision a service instance. |
 | `software-defined-storage.instance.update` | An event is generated when you rename a service instance or when you change the service plan. |
 | `software-defined-storage.instance.delete` | An event is generated when a service instance is deleted. |
-{: caption="Actions that generate platform events" caption-side="bottom"}
+{: caption="Table 1.
+Actions that generate platform events" caption-side="bottom"}

 ## List of management events